sarahbinday/sarahbinday.github.io/README.md

 <img src="https://github.com/sarahbinday/sarahbinday.github.io/blob/main/Self-Reported_Life_Satisfaction_&_GDP_Per_Capita_Life_satisfaction_in_Cantril_Ladder_(World_Happiness_Report_2019)_chartbuilder.png?raw=true" width="600"/>

-## Mets Batting Average on Balls in Play and Plate Appearances
+## MLB Batting Average on Balls in Play and Plate Appearances
+Below is a scatter plot made using Chartbuilder representing data collected by the [MLB](https://www.mlb.com/mets/stats/team) regarding the batting average on balls in play and plate appearances.
+As one can generally see from this scatter plot, with more plate appearances, MLB teams are more likely to have a higher batting average on balls in play.

 <img src="https://github.com/sarahbinday/sarahbinday.github.io/blob/main/MetsMLB.png?raw=true" width="600"/>